wtingda/Python-Graphs/README.md

 # Python Data Structures
-HashMaps, LinkedLists, Stacks, Queues, Heaps, Trees, Graphs, Sorts, you name it - all in Python.
+HashMaps, LinkedLists, Stacks, Queues, Heaps, Binary Search Trees, Graphs, Sorts, you name it - all in Python.
 Written for practice.

 ## Sorts
 Sorting algorithms such as Heapsort, Quicksort(in-place as well as one-liner implementation), Mergesort, etc. Just don't try Bogosort...